(as amended November 2019)

 Section 2.
 The size of each committee shall be determined by the Council.

 Section 1.
 The Council shall consist of fifteen members at large and the following ex officio members: the officers of the Society specified in Article I, the chair of each of the editorial committees specified in Article III, any former secretary for a period of two years following the terms of office, and members of the Executive Committee (Article V) who remain on the Council by the operation of Article VII, Section 4.

 Section 2.
 The Council shall formulate and administer the scientific policies of the Society and shall act in an advisory capacity to the Board of Trustees.

 Section 3.
 In the absence of the secretary from any meeting of the Council, a member may be designated as acting secretary for the meeting, either by written authorization of the secretary, or, failing that, by the presiding officer.

 Section 4.
 All members of the Council shall be voting members.
-Each member, including deputies and the designated associate secretary, shall have one vote.
+Each member, including deputies, shall have one vote.
 The method for settling matters before the Council at any meeting shall be by majority vote of the members present.
 If the result of a vote is challenged, it shall be the duty of the presiding officer to determine the true vote by a roll call.
 In a roll call vote, each Council member shall vote only once (although possibly a member of the Council in several capacities).

 Section 5.
 Any five members of the Council shall constitute a quorum for the transaction of business at any meeting of the Council.